forrestcasey/School_District_Analysis/README.md

 # PyCitySchools Analysis

-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview

-Because the reading and math grades for Thomas High School ninth graders appeared to have been altered, we were given the task to replace the math and reading scores for ninth graders at Thomas High School with NaNs while keeping the rest of the data intact.
+- Because the reading and math grades for Thomas High School ninth graders appeared to have been altered, we were given the task to replace the math and reading scores for ninth graders at Thomas High School with NaNs while keeping the rest of the data intact.
 Afterward, we are to evaluate how these changes affect the overall analysis.

-## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+## Results:

-In diaplaying the before & after results of Thomas High School from the original df to the updated df, I noticed slight variation in the Average Reading, Average Math, % Passing Math, % Passing Reading & Overall Passing scores values.
+#### There was slight variation in the Average Reading, Average Math, % Passing Math, % Passing Reading & Overall Passing scores values:

 - How is the district summary affected?